Deep Teaching: The Sexiest Job of the Future

 The second lesson from the history of programming that Microsoft Researchers allude to is the need for a universal machine that permits the easy porting of Deep Learning models to different servers or devices.
 I have written previously about the current developments in Deep Learning Virtual Machines.
-The most active projects in this space is Google’s Tensorflow’s XLA project and Intel Nervana’s NNVM project.
-In the next few years, we will see the introduction of specialized Deep Learning hardware from many companies (see: GraphCore, Wave Computing, Groq, Fujistu DLU, Microsoft HPU etc.).
-This new hardware can be exploited only if adequate high level frameworks are available.
+The most active projects in this space are Google’s Tensorflow’s XLA project and Intel Nervana’s NNVM project.
+In the next few years, we will see the introduction of specialized Deep Learning hardware from many companies (see: GraphCore, Wave Computing, Groq, Fujistu DLU, Microsoft HPU, etc.).
+This new hardware can be exploited only if adequate high-level frameworks are available.
 Many hardware vendors will likely be hit by the brutal reality that they need to spend a significant level of investment in porting existing Deep Learning frameworks to support their hardware.
-Targeting a universal virtual machine is the easiest route to this, unfortunately the present reality is that this approach is very far from being ready.
+Targeting a universal virtual machine is the easiest route to this; unfortunately, the present reality is that this approach is very far from being ready.

 The final lesson from the Microsoft Research paper is the need for process methodology.
-Most of what has been explored to this date focuses on training of Deep Learning systems (see: “Best Practices for Training Deep Learning Networks”).
-There is very little on the process method of ‘Teaching’.
-This is of course understandable because our “teaching methods” are still being discovered in Deep Learning laboratories and I predict that it will require at least a year for these tools to achieve a level of maturity required by engineering teams.
+Most of what has been explored to this date focus on training of Deep Learning systems (see: “Best Practices for Training Deep Learning Networks”).
+There is very little on the process method of ‘Teaching.’
+This is, of course, understandable because our “teaching methods” are still being discovered in Deep Learning laboratories and I predict that it will require at least a year for these tools to achieve a level of maturity required by engineering teams.

 Back in 2012, Data Science was labeled as the sexiest job of the 21st century.
 That prediction was of course before the emergence of Deep Learning into the scene.
 The sexiest job of the 21st century is likely to be teaching, however not teaching humans, but teaching automation to perform jobs that need to be done.
 With this, permit me the luxury to coin a new term “Deep Teaching.”